-Instructions for Forms WH-226 & WH-226A: Application for Authority to Employ Workers with Disabilities at Submminimum Wages & Supplemental Data Sheet The Payment of Special Minimum Wages to Workers with Disabilities Under Section 14(c) of the Fair Labor Standards Act
+Instructions for Forms WH-226 & WH-226A: Application for Authority to Employ Workers with Disabilities at Subminimum Wages & Supplemental Data Sheet The Payment of Special Minimum Wages to Workers with Disabilities Under Section 14(c) of the Fair Labor Standards Act

 Section 14(c) of the Fair Labor Standards Act (FLSA) authorizes the payment of subminimum wages to workers with disabilities whose productivity is impaired by their disabilities after the employer has applied for and received an authorizing certificate from the U.S. Department of Labor.
 Employers apply for subminimum wage certificates using form WH-226 and supplemental form WH-226A.

 Application for Authority to Employ Workers with Disabilities at Subminimum Wages.

 Completed applications should be forwarded to: